joshbegley/nyt-latest/README.md

 `Noni Madueke, John Stones and Adam Wharton are also part of the group that will head back to their teams.`\
 https://nytimes.com/athletic/7154385/2026/03/28/saka-rice-england-squad-update/

 **G.O.P.
-Rift Leaves Congress With No Clear Shutdown Off Ramp**\
+Rift Leaves Congress With No Clear Path to End the Shutdown**\
-`The deadlock that left the Department of Homeland Security shut down highlighted Republican divisions that are flaring ahead of the midterm elections.`\
+`The deadlock that left the Department of Homeland Security shuttered highlighted Republican divisions that are flaring ahead of the midterm elections.`\
 https://nytimes.com/2026/03/28/us/gop-rift-leaves-no-clear-shutdown-off-ramp.html

 **Geno Auriemma airs frustration with NCAA Tournament's two-site regional format**\